HadiJahanshahi/JITChronology/Scripts/Readme.md

+# Scripts

-"New imp" is the experiments.
+* "New imp" is the scripts related to Research Questions, written in R.

-"Plots" is the plots in the paper.
+* "Plots" is Python scripts to produce the figures in the paper.